-Through science articles, books, classes, and my own personal experience, I have discovered three guiding principles for how to use the breath to control diabetes.
-These principles form the foundation of breathing protocols used in the scientific literature and also underlie many popular breathing techniques.
-However, I prefer “principles” over “techniques” because there are many different methods that fall within each principle.
+Through science articles, books, classes, and my own experience, I have discovered three breathing principles to help control diabetes.
+These principles form the foundation of many breathing protocols used in the scientific literature, and are also used in many popular breathing techniques.
+However, I prefer principles over “techniques” because there are many different methods that fall within each principle.
 You choose which is right for you.

 These principles are meant to complement your current diabetes care plan.
 If you just got diabetes or have not had luck with management in the past, breathing is a great place to start.
 In The Power of Habit, Charles Duhigg describes what he calls “Keystone Habits”: habits that facilitate other good habits.
 I believe correct breathing is a keystone habit that forms the foundation of good health.